 Cole End Park - Play Area Improvements

 North Warwickshire Borough Council are making exciting new improvements to 3 play areas in the Borough

 Cole End Park

 Works at Cole End Park are now complete.
-The offical park opening will be annouced.
+The official park opening will be announced.